DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces

 \subsection{Application: CAD Topology Recovery}

-While DreamCAD's outputs are editable via control points and weights, they still lack complete CAD topology.
-This remains an open challenge and forms the basis of our future work.
-To explore feasibility, we fine-tune Qwen3-4B~\cite{qwen3} with LoRA~\cite{lora} on 50K samples to convert patch-based outputs into structured NURBS representations with semantic topology, following NURBGen~\cite{nurbgen}.
+DreamCAD's outputs provide control points and weights but lack complete CAD topology - an open challenge we leave to future work.
+As a feasibility study, we fine-tune Qwen3-4B~\cite{qwen3} with LoRA~\cite{lora} on 50K samples to convert patch-based outputs into structured NURBS representations with semantic topology, following NURBGen~\cite{nurbgen}.
 Each patch is represented as 16 control points with weights, encoded via a Transformer encoder, and passed to Qwen3 for NURBS sequence prediction (Figure~\ref{fig:cadtopology} - Left).
 Since patch counts remain low (e.g., $N_f=2364$ in Figure~\ref{fig:cadtopology}), training is computationally tractable.
 Evaluated on 600 test samples across all three tasks (point-, image-, and text-to-CAD, 200 each), this generates 99.2\% valid CAD models (Figure~\ref{fig:cadtopology} - Right) with CD $=0.17\times 10^{-3}$.
 These results suggest that accurate and compact geometric reconstruction can provide a strong foundation for topology recovery for production-ready CAD generation.
-Full details are in the supplementary.
+Further details are in the supplementary.